devbolcom/bolcom-openapi-php-client/README.md

  - Example code todo a request (place the right URL and call the methods in Request.php)
 - App.php
  - Main class to run the application
-- Category.php, CategoryRefinement.php en Product.php
+- Category.php, CategoryRefinement.php, Basket.php, BasketItem.php, BasketProduct.php and Product.php
- - Example classes for getting the Category, CategoryRefinement and Product object
+ - Example classes for getting the Category, CategoryRefinement, Basket and Product object
+- Config.php
+ - File to set the Key and Secret and other stuff
 - index.php
  - Call to the class "App" and a global function to load the classes